xcart/xc5-manual/en/product_classes_and_attributes/managing_attribute_groups.md

 6. Click **Save changes**.
 The group will be added:
     ![]({{site.baseurl}}/attachments/7504788/8719352.png?effects=drop-shadow)

 After a new attribute group has been added, it does not yet have any attributes in it.
-To add attributes to the group, follow the guidelines in the section {% link "Assigning attributes to an attribute group" Managing-attribute-groups_7504788.html %}.
+To add attributes to the group, follow the guidelines in the section [Assigning attributes to an attribute group](#assigning-attributes-to-an-attribute-group).

 ## Assigning attributes to an attribute group